vis-graphics/pcp-literacy/README.md

 # Evaluating the Impact of Mastery Learning on Parallel Coordinates Literacy

-This is the Github repository for our paper on mastery learning's impact on parallel coordinates literacy.
+This is the GitHub repository for our CHI 2022 submission.